andizzle/rwdb/README.md

 db, err := rwdb.Open("driver", conns...)

 func RecordUserLogin() {
-        d := db.Clone()      // This will make sure the following read are not affected by
+        d := db.New()      // This will make sure the following read are not affected by
                              // other sessions' write action

         d.Query("SELECT * from `users` where id = ?")